Digital Nomads Working Remotely

 Weather in Portugal

-In the Algarve, summers are particularly dry and sunny with 12 hours of sunshine each day and an average maximum temperature of 28 degrees Celsius (82° Fahrenheit) and a minimum of 20 degrees Celsius (68° Fahrenheit).
-Although temperatures in the north of Portugal are a little lower, there’s still around 11 hours of sunshine each day and the cool sea breeze makes it pleasant for a summer break.
+In the Algarve, summers are characterized by their dry and sunny weather, featuring an average of 12 hours of sunshine each day.
+Temperatures typically reach a maximum of 28 degrees Celsius (82 degrees Fahrenheit) and a minimum of 20 degrees Celsius (68 degrees Fahrenheit).
+Although temperatures are slightly lower in northern Portugal, the region still enjoys about 11 hours of sunshine daily, and the cool sea breeze makes it an enjoyable destination for a summer getaway.

 Benagil Cathedral at beautiful coast of Algarve, Portugal.